Up Your Game

 One of the most important features of the Unforced Pickleball app is the Player Impact metric.

 Player Impact is a single metric of all the times a rally is won as a result of a player's winning shot OR lost as a result of that player's error.
 If someone's Player Impact is +3, that means they won three more rallies than they lost due to unforced errors.

 Every rally, only one player's score will go up or down.

-"In order to win rallies, you need to make enough balls until your opponent makes an unforced error OR impose your will by hitting a rally-winning shot (Winner or Error Forced)."
+As Real Clear Stats explains: "In order to score points and win pickleball games, you have to win rallies.
+In order to win rallies, you need to make enough balls until your opponent makes an unforced error OR impose your will by hitting a rally-winning shot."

 🚩